plenta/contao-countup-bundle/README.md

 ## Usage
 Simply add the Contao element to your page.
-The Contao element accepts the following arguments
+The Contao element accepts the following arguments:

 - Start value: number to begin the counter from
 - Count up value: number to end the counter at